tmteam/Commander/README.md

-# Commander #
+# Gin #
 Simple Background Worker

-Allows you to run regular tasks under windows dispatcher, or by buit-in task dispatcher.
+Allows you to run commands and/or regular tasks under windows dispatcher, or by buit-in task dispatcher.

 ## Examples: ##